sdlee94/DeepFake-Detection-Using-Neural-Networks/README.md

 ## Introduction

-In an effort to curb the emerging societal threat of DeepFakes (AI manipulated media), a challenge was built in colloboration between Amazon, Facebook, Microsoft and others to invite enthusiasts of all backgrounds to compete for the most accurate DeepFake detection model (https://www.kaggle.com/c/deepfake-detection-challenge/overview).
+In an effort to curb the emerging societal threat of DeepFakes (AI manipulated media), a challenge was built in collaboration between Amazon, Facebook, Microsoft and others to invite enthusiasts of all backgrounds to compete for the most accurate DeepFake detection model (https://www.kaggle.com/c/deepfake-detection-challenge/overview).

-## Setup
+## Resources

-Packages used:
+All python code was written and run in a conda environment with python version 3.6 and the following packages:
-- Data Science: numpy, pandas
+- **Data Science**: numpy version 1.16.4, pandas
-- Plotting: matplotlib, seaborn
+- **Plotting**: matplotlib, seaborn
-- Machine Learning: keras

-conda create -n keras-gpu python=3.6 numpy scipy keras-gpu
+- **Machine Learning**: keras-gpu, tensorflow version 1.9, scikit-learn
+- **Other**: pillow, pydot, jupyter, nltk, gensim

+And lastly, lots of coffee

 ## Dataset

 Due to computational limitations, I made use of pre-processed data which consisted of 160x160 resolution images of isolated faces from the original videos.
-Credits goes to _ for generating this dataset - information about the workflow involved in their pre-processing can be found at _.
+Credits goes to Hieu Phung for generating this dataset - information about the pre-processing workflow can be found at https://www.kaggle.com/phunghieu/deepfake-detection-face-extractor.

+The dataset is split into several parts, with a zip file containing a variable number of folders with each containing a set of images pertaining to a unique video.
+Each zip file also comes with a metadata.csv file which contains the ids and labels of the associated 'videos'.